Creatiwity/witycms-doc/custom_template.md

 ![](02-folders-theme-news.png)

 Once you know how to name the file (e.g: News -> `listing.html`), you can create a new file located in `/theme/theme_name/templates/news`.
-Now you can drop your `listing.html` to overwride the one contained in the `apps` folder.
+Now you can drop your `listing.html` to override the one contained in the `apps` folder.